BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-index.md

 ## **Default Developer Donation**

 By default, the XMR-STAK will donate 2% of the hashpower (2 minutes in 100 minutes) to XMR-stak developers pool.
 If you want to change that, edit [donate-level.hpp](https://github.com/fireice-uk/xmr-stak/blob/master/xmrstak/donate-level.hpp) before you build the binaries.
+We strongly recommend to leave this donation fee at least 1% to help the XMRIG developers by providing regular updates.